soestin/Obsidian-Web-Docs-R2/README.md

-Here is an improved version of the README based on the provided text:

----

 # Obsidian Web Docs with R2

 Easily deploy your Obsidian notes as a website using Cloudflare Workers and R2, synchronized via the [**Remotely Sync**](https://github.com/sboesen/remotely-sync) plugin.